-2019 has again been a successful year for Sewell Facilities Management Limited.
+2022 has again been a successful year for Sewell Facilities Management Limited despite the ongoing uncertain economic climate.
 The business has continued to strengthen its health and education portfolio with additional contracts in both Hull and the wider Yorkshire region.